pldiiw/1arc/doc/design/utility.md

 ## Abstract

-If we enable people to write CHIP-8 source code based on the syntax defined in [syntax.md](./syntax.md), we need a tool to convert these texts files into a format that we can hand out to the engine.
+The utility module is group of functions that have no place in the other modules, or that are used in higher modules.

-Also, having debugging tools is a big plus when having to write and understand CHIP-8 code.
+For example, we have enabled people to write CHIP-8 source code based on the syntax defined in [syntax.md](./syntax.md), thus we need a tool to convert these texts files into a format that we can hand out to the engine.

-We answer these problems by providing tools that are accessible through this module.
+The following sections dissect every tool that this module provides.

 ## Artefact removing